 Home Chef: Menu Choices

 Recipes are marked as “heart healthy” or “carb conscious.”
 There is a Classic Plan and a Value Plan.
 With the Classic Plan, you can complete a personal taste profile; you’ll then be matched with weekly meal selections that meet your dietary restrictions and preferences.
-Smoothies and fruit baskets can be added.
-Some menus contain breakfast and/or lunch items.
+In addition, you can add smoothies and fruit baskets to your order.
+Some menus also contain breakfast and/or lunch items.

 On the day we checked, these were some of the meals on the menu: Ribeye Steak Quesadillas, Garlic and Lemon-Crusted Salmon, Bone-in Pork Chop with Maple Butter, Hawaiian Turkey Burger, Roasted Skin-on Chicken, Pork Shumai Meatballs, Empada Rice Bowl, and Artichoke and Tomato Flatbread.